Amina Taher: Career

-Amina Taher was named as one of the top 50 Forbes Power Businesswomen in The Middle East in 2020 and was also featured in Forbes' 50 impactful Marketing and Communications Professionals in the Middle East.
-She was the feature of a cover story in Elle Arabia in December 2020.
+Taher was named as one of the top 50 Forbes Power Businesswomen in The Middle East in 2020 and was also featured in Forbes' 50 impactful Marketing and Communications Professionals in the Middle East.
+In December 2020, she was the feature of a cover story in Elle Arabia.

-Taher's other work has included both writing as a columnist from 2007 to 2012 and hosting a podcast series produced by The National, a UAE newspaper.
+Taher's other work has included both writing as a columnist from 2007 to 2012 and hosting a podcast series produced by The National.
 From 2010 to 2014 she was head of communications and social development at Mubadala Investments.
 During her tenure, she founded and led Weyana, the sovereign wealth fund's youth program focusing on education, culture, and well-being.

 In 2011, Taher co-founded Slices, a startup that has served over 1,000,000 locally sourced meals to Emirati schoolchildren.

 Personal life

 Taher was born and raised in Dubai and is the eldest of five sisters.
 She has one daughter.